pmp-library/pmp-library/docs/installation.md

     $ cmake -DCMAKE_INSTALL_PREFIX=<your custom path> ..

+The library can be uninstalled using

+    $ make uninstall

 ## Build Options

 By default, the pmp-libray uses 32-bit unsigned integers as internal index type